rose-coste/whitepapers/state_of_union_containers_pt1.md

 -------------------------

-Prime Directive labels Flynn as “the product that ops provides to developers.
-(11)” They believe that “ops should be a product team, not consultants” and that “Flynn is the single platform that ops can provide to developers to power production, testing, and development, freeing developers to focus.”
+Prime Directive labels Flynn as “the product that ops provides to developers (11).”
+They believe that “ops should be a product team, not consultants” and that “Flynn is the single platform that ops can provide to developers to power production, testing, and development, freeing developers to focus.”

-Flynn is an open-­‐source PaaS built from pluggable components that you can mix and match however you want.
-Out of the box, it looks a lot like a Heroku that you could self-­‐host, but one that easily allows you to replace the pieces you want with whatever you need.
+Flynn is an open-source PaaS built from pluggable components that you can mix and match however you want.
+Out of the box, it looks a lot like a Heroku that you could self-host, but one that easily allows you to replace the pieces you want with whatever you need.

-In regards to how Flynn differs from other PaaS’ like Heroku, Cloud Foundry, Dei or Dokku, “the other PaaS technologies mainly focus on scaling a stateless app tier.
+In regards to how Flynn differs from other PaaS like Heroku, Cloud Foundry, Dei or Dokku, “the other PaaS technologies mainly focus on scaling a stateless app tier.

 They may run one or two persistent services for you, but for the most part you are on your own to figure that part out.
-Flynn is really trying to solve the state problems, which is pretty unique.”
-(12)
+Flynn is really trying to solve the state problems, which is pretty unique.
+(12)”

 It is worth mentioning that with regards to stateful management, particularly in databases, right now they support Postgres, but their goal